 Whether you are getting ready to review somebody’s presentation, or you are presenting your slides to a supervisor or a friend for feedback, here is a handy check-list of questions you should be able to answer.

-First, some organizational questions:
+First, few organizational questions:

 - When is the presentation?